Registration Guide for First Year Students: Class of 2025

 Department of Chemistry and Biochemistry at Swarthmore College

-Many incoming freshman students have questions regarding the general chemistry curriculum at Swarthmore.
+Many first-year students have questions regarding the general chemistry curriculum at Swarthmore.
 This guide is designed to make sure that students have the proper information before attempting to register for Chem10 or Chem10HN.

 General Information for Incoming Students:

 - The Chemistry & Biochemistry Department does not grant any credit for AP or IB exam scores.

 - AP or IB exam scores alone do not grant entrance into Chem10HN.
 Students must take the Honors Placement Exam if they wish to enroll in this course.

 - Chem10HN is only available to freshman and sophomore students.
 The Honors Placement Exam needs to be taken only once, no matter which year you wish to take the course.

 The Chemistry Department has two exams available to incoming students on Moodle.
 These exams should be taken before arrival for orientation.
 Both exams can be taken as late as 3:00 pm on Wednesday, August 18, 2021.
 Students who miss this deadline should contact Professor Tom Stephenson (firstname.lastname@example.org).

 The Readiness Exam is a way for the Chemistry & Biochemistry Department to assess the current level of preparedness for all incoming students interested in taking Chem10 during their time at Swarthmore.

 What is it not?

 It is NOT a placement exam.
 Performance on the exam does not “gate” a student’s entrance into Chem 10 (i.e. poor performance will not prevent a student from enrolling in Chem10).
 The results of the exam are used for advising purposes only.